-Here’s five bold predictions for Super Bowl LVI
+Here are five bold predictions for Super Bowl LVI

 After watching Joe Burrow get battered by opposing team’s pass rush, Cincinnati Coach Zac Taylor made a major change in the offense.
 Against the Tennessee Titans in the divisional playoff round, the Bengals had only 18 running plays.
 Burrow was sacked nine times.
 One week later, facing the Kansas City Chiefs in the AFC conference championship, the Bengals ran the ball 27 times.
 Burrow was pressured 16 times but sacked only once.

 Figure Mixon to get 19 to 21 carries against the Rams.
-He averages over four yards a carry, and while he could finish close to 90, the Rams are decent against the run.
-They allowed just two 100-yard rushers this year, and none since Week 4.
+He averages over four yards a carry, and while he could finish close to 90 yards, the Rams are decent against the run.
+They allowed just two 100-yard rushers this season, and none since Week 4.

 But if the Bengals concentrate on running the ball, Mixon will do well.
-They use more two- and three-tight end sets., which helps.
+They use more two- and three-tight end sets, which helps.
 He’ll be the game’s leading rusher because the Rams tend to spread their carries.

 If Rams’ running back Cam Akers, who suffered a torn Achilles in July, was 100 percent healthy, he’d be the game’s top rusher.
 But after missing nearly all of the regular season, Akers has tallied 55, 48 and 48 yards in three postseason appearances.
 My money is on Mixon.